-Using $XYZ-PA$ , we uncovered a magnetic peak centered at \textbf{Q}=(0.5,0,0.5) in YBCO-t, as shown by the H-scan along (H,0,0.5) (Fig. \ref{Fig1}.b).
+Using $XYZ-PA$, we uncovered a magnetic peak centered at \textbf{Q}=(0.5,0,0.5) in YBCO-t, as shown by the H-scan along (H,0,0.5) (Fig. \ref{Fig1}.b).
 The magnetic signal can be described by a Gaussian profile, broader than the instrumental resolution.
 After deconvolution, its intrinsic linewidth (half width at half maximum) is $\Delta_H$=$0.03\pm0.01$ r.l.u.
 This corresponds to a finite correlation length along the $a$-axis of $\xi_{a}=\frac{a}{2\pi \Delta}$= $\sim20\pm6\text{\AA}$ , corresponding to $\sim 5$ planar unit-cells.
-A rocking scan across (0.5,0,0.5) allowed us to confirm the intrinsic origin of the magnetic signal, excluding extrinsic scattering due to powder line from a parasitic magnetic phase (see supplementary information).
+A rocking scan across (0.5,0,0.5) allowed us to confirm the intrinsic origin of the magnetic signal, excluding extrinsic scattering due to powder lines from a parasitic magnetic phase (see supplementary information).

 The $L$-scan of Fig. \ref{Fig1}.c was performed in the $NSF_X$ channel and shows a nuclear scattering at \textbf{Q}-positions of the form (0.5,0,L) with $L$ integer.
 This peculiar structure factor is due to the characteristic $Ortho-II$ structure of the $CuO$ chains, running parallel to the $b$-axis as represented in Fig. \ref{Fig1}.a \cite{andersen1999superstructure}.
 The same scan along $(0.5,0,L)$ direction, obtained using $XYZ -PA$, shows a broad magnetic scattering, at odds with the $Ortho-II$ oxygen ordering in the $CuO$ chains (Fig. \ref{Fig1}.d and supplementary information).
 This rules out the chains as the host of the new-found magnetic signal rather pointing to the $CuO_{2}$ planes (see Fig. \ref{Fig1}.a) as the origin of the magnetic response, breaking the $LT$ invariance ($q=1/2$).
 The diffuse magnetic signal along the $(0.5,0,L)$ trajectory of Fig. \ref{Fig1}.d further underlines the absence of magnetic correlations along the $c$-axis.